Duchenne Muscular Dystrophy:Why Gene Transfer?

 Potential to Help Many

-Because gene transfer targets the underlying cause of Duchenne, it has the potential to benefit those living with the disorder, regardless of a person’s disease mutation.
+Because gene transfer targets the underlying cause of rare genetic diseases, it has the potential to benefit those living with the disorder.

 Slow Dmd

-Gene transfer may be a way to restore expression of a modified yet functional dystrophin in all important muscle groups, including the heart, diaphragm and skeletal muscles.
+Gene transfer may be a way to restore the expression of a functional protein throughout the body, including the heart, central nervous system, diaphragm, and skeletal muscles.

 Potential Impact